 The AL PACT program is Alabama’s Prepaid Affordable College Tuition program, which is administered through the Alabama Department of Treasury and Lawson State Student Financial Services Office (Student Accounts) through 3rd party billing.
 Beginning Fall 2011 term, PACT tuition and fee payments are prorated, and are subject to change as determined by the Alabama Department of Treasury.
 Mandatory fees, such as activity fee and technology fee, are paid through AL PACT; however, laboratory fees are not included.
+The college does honor other state's PACT programs as long as documentation is submitted regarding invoicing.
 For more information, please call 1-800-ALA-PACT (1-800-252-7228), or view the web site at http://www.treasury.state.al.us

 What is the FSA ID?